-Any employee taking over the counter or prescribed medications is responsible for consulting with the prescribing treatment provider to ascertain whether the medication might interfere with their performance on the job.
-If the use of a medication could compromise the employee's performance at work, or interfere with the safe performance of the employee, co-workers or the public, it is the employee's responsibility to take leave consistent with local policy practices rather than report to, or remain, at work in an impaired state.
+Any employee taking over the counter or prescribed medications is responsible for consulting with the prescribing treatment provider to determine whether the medication might interfere with their performance on the job.
+If the use of a medication could compromise the employee's performance or safety at work, or compromise the safety of co-workers or the public, it is the employee's responsibility to take leave consistent with local policy practices rather than report to, or remain, at work in an impaired state.